Valentin-Kaiser/protocdock/README.md

 # Docker Protocol Buffer Compiler

-This is a Docker image for a bundle of the proto compiler and the following plugins, for Golang and JavaScript & TypeScript:
+This is a Docker image for a bundle of the proto compiler and the following plugins, for Golang and JavaScript/TypeScript:

 | Software | Version |
 | -------- | ------- |